-Here’s what you can do if your application for a Citi Secured Credit Card was denied:
+Here’s what you can do if your application for the Citi Secured was denied:

-Wait it out.
-If your financial circumstances might change in the near future, or if you have a bankruptcy on your record that will soon age enough for you to get a Citi Secured Card, waiting is an option.
+- Wait it out.
+If your financial circumstances might change in the near future, or if you have a bankruptcy on your record that will soon age enough for you to get the Citi Secured, waiting is an option.
 But it’s far from your best one.
 You need to start rebuilding your credit as soon as possible, and there are other secured cards that you can get right now.

-If your application for a Citi Secured Credit Card was denied, don’t get discouraged.
+If your application for the Citi Secured was denied, don’t get discouraged.
 There are other secured credit cards out there, and you’ll be able to start rebuilding your credit in no time.

 That's really odd, as secured cards very rarely deny people.
 While you could try to call them, ask for a reconsideration, it's best to try and fix the things they mentioned in their rejection letter first.

 You could run into a discrepancy if you have PO Box and Street address.
 The Reconsideration line worked for me after an endless loop of VRU frustration!
 Thanks immensely!